 The manual process of moving mails out of the mailbox is cumbersome.
 It also needs a regular watch on the mailbox size to try & ensure that this is performed before the size goes beyond the limit.

-This process has all the ingredients to result in a potential data loss if not handled very carefully.
+This process has all the ingredients to result in a potential data loss if not handled very carefully.3.
+Reducing Storage Footprint

 To store such large volumes of data, you need to regularly upgrade the infrastructure both in terms of capacity & capability to handle more data with the exception of course that the original investment is over-sized.
 Even in that case, the technological advancement and Warranty renewals prompt you to look for a newer storage equally over-sized in every warranty renewal cycle.

 For files, you can set an archival policy based on your data ageing, access patterns as well as data types.
-A scheduled archival job run would move this data to archival storage and reduce the footprint on the primary storage.
+A scheduled archival job run by the archiving tools would move this online data to archival storage and reduce the footprint on the primary storage.
 It leaves a stub in the primary storage which is sized in KBs.
 The movement is transparent to the user with the only difference that when he accesses this old file, it gets downloaded from the secondary storage.

 For mailboxes, Email archival can be set to push the emails and the attachments to the archival storage and bring in a considerable reduction in the mailbox capacity by deleting them from the mailbox.

-Mailing applications can be configured for online journalling which copies an incoming/outgoing mail to the archive while delivering it to the user thereby again no performance impact.
+Mails archive can be performed online through journalling which copies an incoming/outgoing mail to the archival infrastructure while delivering it to the user thereby again no performance impact.
 Removing them from the mailbox can also be done offline and synchronize the mailbox when the user comes online.

-Overall it helps reduce the storage footprint and maintain application performance.
+Overall it helps reduce the storage footprint and maintain application performance.4.
+Enhancing Employee Productivity

-Combining the above two & introducing an automated tool configured with the desired polices, you can enhance employee productivity by letting the tool take care of archives especially scheduled during off-peak hours.
+Combining the above two & introducing automated archiving tools configured with the desired polices, you can enhance employee productivity by letting the archiving tools take care of archives especially scheduled during off-peak hours.
 Users would no more be engaged in manual copying and their systems keep working seamlessly.

-Journalling emails and then short-cutting the old emails from the mailboxes automatically reduces users burden to perform manual archiving and deletion and reduces the risk of data loss.
+Journalling emails and then short-cutting the old emails from the mailboxes automatically reduces users burden to perform manual archiving and deletion and reduces the risk of data loss.5.
+Reducing Cost of Retention

-The SLA to read an old data does not need to be online.
-You can use a low performance storage for storing the archival data.
-Infact, you can utilize the low-cost cloud storages provided by cloud services providers like AWS, Azure etc. as the destination for the archived data.
+The SLA to read old data is never online or on-the fly.
+You can use a low performance storage for archiving old data.
+Infact, you can utilize the low-cost cloud storage provided by cloud services providers like AWS, Azure etc. as the destination for data archival.

 Especially for file servers, backing up millions of small files is a big challenge.
 The need for a weekly/monthly full backup is a real threatening challenge.